18 Random Variables

 Inuit women and child (source)

 Note that this PDF extends infinitely far in both directions.
-This reminds us that models like Equation 18.5 are only approximations.
-As you might have learned in chemistry class, temperatures cannot be less than absolute zero \((-273.15^\circ C)\), but the probability of that event under this model is so small that it does not affect the practical usefulness of this approximation.
+This reminds us that models like Equation 18.7 are only approximations.
+As you might remember from chemistry, temperatures cannot be less than absolute zero \((-273.15^\circ C)\), but the probability of that event under this model is so small that it does not affect the practical usefulness of this approximation.

 George Box (1919-2013) (source)